javaee/jms-spec/pages/JSR343Planning.md

 [JMS_SPEC-48](https://github.com/javaee/jms-spec/issues/48) | Specify that connection.stop() or close() may not be called from MessageListener |
 [JMS_SPEC-45](https://github.com/javaee/jms-spec/issues/45) | Clarify and improve Connection.createSession
 [JMS_SPEC-44](https://github.com/javaee/jms-spec/issues/44) | New API to specify delivery delay [JMS_SPEC-43](https://github.com/javaee/jms-spec/issues/43) | New API to send a message with async acknowledgement from server | This was introduced into the Early Draft and further updated for the Public Draft.
+[JMS_SPEC-12](https://github.com/javaee/jms-spec/issues/12) is a duplicate of this.
 [JMS_SPEC-42](https://github.com/javaee/jms-spec/issues/42) | Make support for JMSXDeliveryCount mandatory |
 [JMS_SPEC-39](https://github.com/javaee/jms-spec/issues/39) | Make clientId optional when creating a durable subscription | Shared subscriptions only
 [JMS_SPEC-34](https://github.com/javaee/jms-spec/issues/34) | Calling setJMSDeliveryMode or setJMSPriority on a javax.jms.Message before it is sent don't have any effect |